 For assets excluding goodwill, an assessment is made at each reporting date to determine whether there is an indication that previously recognised impairment losses no longer exist or have decreased.
 If such indication exists, the Company estimates the asset's or CGU's recoverable amount.
 A previously recognised impairment loss is reversed only if there has been a change in the assumptions used to determine the asset's recoverable amount since the last impairment loss was recognised.
 The reversal is limited so that the carrying amount of the asset does not exceed its recoverable amount, nor exceed the carrying amount that would have been determined, net of depreciation, had no impairment loss been recognised for the asset in prior years.
-Such reversal is recognised in the statement of profit or loss unless the asset is carried at a revalued amount, in which case, the reversal is treated as a revaluation increase.
+Such reversal is recognised in the statement of profit or loss unless the asset is carried at a revaluation increase.

-Goodwill (if available) is tested for impairment annually as at 31 December and when circumstances indicate that the carrying value may be impaired.
+Goodwill (if available) is tested for impairment annually as at 31 March and when circumstances indicate that the carrying value may be impaired.
 Impairment is determined for goodwill by assessing the recoverable amount of each CGU (or group of CGUs) to which the goodwill relates.
 When the recoverable amount of the CGU is less than its carrying amount, an impairment loss is recognised.
 Impairment losses relating to goodwill cannot be reversed in future periods.

-Intangible assets with indefinite useful lives (if available) are tested for impairment annually as at 31 December at the CGU level, as appropriate, and when circumstances indicate that the carrying value may be impaired.
+Intangible assets with indefinite useful lives (if available) are tested for impairment annually as at 31 March at the CGU level, as appropriate, and when circumstances indicate that the carrying value may be impaired.